mokkabonna/json-schema-merge-allof/README.md

 ## Features

 - **Real** and **safe** merging of schemas combined with **allOf**
+- Takes away all allOf found in the whole schema
 - Lossless in terms of validation rules, merged schema does not validate more or less than original schema
 - Results in a more readable root schema
 - Removes almost all logical impossibilities
 - Throws if no logical intersection is found (your schema would not validate anything from the start)
 - Validates in a way not possible by regular simple meta validators
+- Correctly considers additionalProperties, patternProperties and properties as a part of an whole when merging schemas containing those
+- Correctly considers items and additionalItems as a whole when merging schemas containing those
+- Supports merging schemas with items as array and direct schema
+- Supports all JSON schema core/validation keywords
+- Option to override common impossibility like adding properties when using **additionalProperties: false**
 - Pluggable keyword resolvers
-- Option to override common impossibility like adding properties when using **additionalProperties: false**
-- Supports all JSON schema core/validation keywords

 ## How